Boavizta/cloud-scanner/docs/src/how-to/building-cli.md

 cargo build --release
 ```

-## Windows: compile cloud-scanner on wsl2
+## On Windows with WSL2

-Tested method to build Rust on windows is to use Windows Subsystem For Linux (WSL2)
+Tested method to build Rust on Windows is to use _Windows Subsystem For Linux_ (WSL2)

-Prerequisite: install WSL2 and  the latest Ubuntu LTS image (22.04).
+1. Prerequisite: install WSL2 and  the latest Ubuntu LTS image (22.04).
-If you do not have it yet, you may inspire from [Set up Node.js on WSL 2](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl).
+_If you do not WSL yet, you may inspire from [Set up Node.js on WSL 2](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl)._

-Once WSL is setup, you just have to follow Linux instructions above inside the Linux VM.
+2. After WSL is setup, follow Linux instructions above inside the Linux VM.

 ## Using docker